MozillaZine

 • These are usually images referred to in HTML messages, or something trivial as the startup page, but also certificate data and even update files are cached.

-• This setting is in the Advanced pane.
-To disable the cache, set its size to 0MB or browser.cache.disk.enable to false.
+• This setting is in the Advanced preference pane, the default is 50MB.
+If you have privacy concerns, you should disable the disk cache (don't forget the IMAP offline copies as well).
+To do so, set its size to 0MB or the browser.cache.disk.enable pref to false.

 • While "about:cache" has been implemented, there is no easy access to the contents of the disk cache [12].
 As a workaround, define the start page in Advanced → General as about:cache?device=disk, which allows you to examine the contents whenever the start page would be shown (e.g., entering a folder).